A development of 36 low-carbon homes for OX Place, Oxford City Council’s housing company.

-Collaboration is a key element of PBRS from the outset.
+Collaboration was a key element of PBRS from the outset.
 At the preconstruction phase our consultative approach helped the customer to create a value-for-money scheme without jeopardising their vision.
-During the construction phase we have been working with the other scheme contractors, the Council and Lendlease to coordinate logistics, planning and dependencies, as well as leading on delivering partner workshops on the all-important changing fire policy legislation for high-rise residential buildings.
+During the construction phase we worked with the other scheme contractors, the Council and Lendlease to coordinate logistics, planning and dependencies, as well as leading on delivering partner workshops on the all-important changing fire policy legislation for high-rise residential buildings.

 “One of the main benefits that has also been particularly beneficial this year with the Covid-19 pandemic is the reduction in site numbers.
 We’ve ran Plot 8 with just 20 site operatives to complete the superstructure – compare this to a traditional build and you’re looking at 100+.
 If you look even deeper the benefits are tenfold – reduced pressures on labour, carparking and welfare facilities, increased logistical efficiencies, and of course increased capabilities for social distancing measures.”

-The bathroom pods have been constructed offsite using MMC
+The bathroom pods were constructed offsite using MMC

 This regeneration is much more than building high quality and much needed housing in Perry Barr.
-Whilst on site, we are working with Lendlease and other plot contractors to deliver a whole host of community and economic activities that will benefit local people now and in the future.
+Whilst on site, we worked with Lendlease and other plot contractors to deliver a whole host of community and economic activities that will benefit local people now and in the future.

-As well as delivering community projects and engaging with schools, collectively, Lendlease, Willmott Dixon and the other scheme contractors are contributing to the creation of 400 new jobs for local people - 50 of which are apprenticeships.
-On top of this we’re supporting 1,000 pre-employment training places and contributing towards hosting 10,500 work experience hours over the duration of Phase 1.
-60% of product spend is also going to small-to-medium sized local businesses.
+As well as delivering community projects and engaging with schools, collectively, Lendlease, Willmott Dixon and the other scheme contractors have contributed to the creation of 400 new jobs for local people - 50 of which are apprenticeships.
+On top of this we supported 1,000 pre-employment training places and contributed towards hosting 10,500 work experience hours over the duration of Phase 1.
+60% of product spend went to small-to-medium sized local businesses.

-To promote jobs and training opportunities in local communities, we are working with Birmingham City Council’s Employment Access Team on a variety of initiatives.
-Some of these include:
+To promote jobs and training opportunities in local communities, we worked with Birmingham City Council’s Employment Access Team on a variety of initiatives.
+Some of these included:

 For more information on the community benefits of the scheme, please take a look at Birmingham City Council’s website.